 Fred had assisted Ivan Loyd in the mowing, trimming and upkeep of Cheyenne Valley Cemetery for several years prior to Ivan's death.
-Because he cared, Cheyenne Valley Cemetery Association was reactivated in formal ceremonies on Memorial Day 1988, during the firstknown Memorial Day Service to be held at the cemetery site.
+Because he cared, Cheyenne Valley Cemetery Association was reactivated in formal ceremonies on Memorial Day 1988, during the first-known Memorial Day Service to be held at the cemetery site.
 He was a past president and trustee of Cheyenne Valley Cemetery Association and continued in his efforts to make improvements at the site by manual labor.
 Most of the 14 flagpoles standing at Cheyenne Valley Cemetery today were made by him.
-He was also a founder and president of Cheyenne County Rural Cemeteries Association, which was established to enhance respect and upkeep for all rural Chevenne County cemeteries.
+He was also a founder and president of Cheyenne County Rural Cemeteries Association, which was established to enhance respect and upkeep for all rural Cheyenne County cemeteries.
 By hard work and enlisting another person or two to help, the appearance of several rural cemeteries was improved.

 Fred was a reader of all kinds of literature.
-He was an excellent story teller and orator, a scholar and a don until 1990 when they moved to great entertainer.
-He loved his horses (Smoky, Connie, Fritz, Brownie, Janey and Joy) and used the teams regularly at county events, where he took lots of children for wagon rides for many years.
-Noteworthy, is the fact that he had consecutive Cheyenne County Fair parade entries in every parade for 62 years.
+He was an excellent story teller and orator, a scholar and a great entertainer.
+He loved his horses (Smoky, Connie, Fritz, Brownie, Janey and Joy) and used the teams regularly at county events, where he took lots of children for wagon rides black horses, owned by Dan Fields, for many years.
+Noteworthy, is the Atwood, carried him east on the fact that he had consecutive Cheyenne County Fair parade entries his final resting place by the side of in every parade for 62 years.
 Even while stationed in New York during military service he managed to be home on furlough and take part in the parade.
 He was honored to serve as the 1995 Cheyenne County Fair Parade Grand Marshal.

-He was a long-time member of the Tri-State Antique Engine and Thresher Association and was the Antique Auto Parade chairman.
+He was a long-time member of the Tri-State Antique Engine and appears on the welded iron legends Thresher Association and was the Antique Auto Parade chairman.

 Fred was a Cheyenne County boy who loved all the folks in Bird City, Wheeler and St. Francis.
 He thought it a happy thing, to be honored by fellow Wheelerites, who bestowed upon him the honorary title of Mayor of Wheeler from 2004 to 2006.

-At his home, on the late evening
+At his home, on the late evening of April 7, 2010, Fred suffered a cardiac arrest, due to the ravages of lung cancer.
+He was taken to Cheyenne County Hospital, where he was declared dead at 11:55 p.m.